kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Erickson, Amy Louise.
 'Common Law versus Common Practice: The Use of Marriage Settlements in Early Modern England'. *Economic History Review* 43, no. 1 (1990): 21–39.

--- *Women and Property in Early Modern England.
+-- *Women and Property in Early Modern England*.
 London: Routledge, 1995.

 Estevez, Escardiel Gonzalez.
 'Indigenous angels: hybridity and troubled identities in the Iberian network'. *Renaissance Studies* 34, no. 4 (2020): 688–89.